GSA/Section508.gov/_pages/manage/2026-04-01-manage-developing_a_business_case.md

 description: Learn how to apply business and operations management principles to your Section 508 team in order to develop and employ a convincing business case for a Section 508 Program.
 disclaimer: true
 audience:
-- 508-pm
+- Section 508 Program Managers
-- agency-head
+- Agency Heads
-- cio
+- Chief Information Officers (CIO)
-- mgr-exec
+- Executive Leadership (CXO)
 topic:
-- manage
+- Manage
 subtopic:
 - General Info and Best Practices
 - Manage a 508 Program
 resource_type:
 - article
-format: html
+format: HTML
 created: 2026-03-24
 updated: 2026-04-02
 ---